- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 - The GM Is A Cheating Bastard: The entirety of his threat level comes from this.
 He disables magic in his admin rooms and blinks his avatar as fast as his perceptions allow him to.
 He also uses STRATA, a game-breaker of a sword not meant for normal gameplay.

-- Half the Man He Used to Be: Jesus-kun ends up bisecting him with the Lightbringer.
+- Half the Man He Used to Be: In the game, Jesus-kun ends up bisecting him with the Lightbringer.

 - Hate Sink: There's not a second where he appears not to be an asshole.

 - Humiliation Conga: Again.
 It starts when Goneril and Regan both turn on him, with Regan preventing Darkstar from interfering for a good while.
-Then Darkstar himself finds an opportunity to turn on him and helps his opponents rush through the endgame; at this point, he can't turn to Alysia or Freya because he kept them in the dark and they would refuse to help him, and his only defense left is Draco who loses in short order.
-Then Daystar (from outside the game) teleports Jesus-kun and Dragun in his private admin room.
-Even though his admin tools allow him to dominate Dragun and Jesus-kun, nearly killing the former off in the process, his luck turns as Dragun relogs in as Rockwald, complete with admin tools, which gives the two time to remove his admin powers from his own game and punish him in kind as Cordelia cheers them on the entire time.
-When he escapes the game, he gets fired, thrown to court and executed for the number and variety of the crimes he has committed.
+Then Darkstar himself finds an opportunity to turn on him and helps his opponents rush through the endgame; at this point, he can't turn to Alysia or Freya because he kept them in the dark and they joined the opposing party anyway, and his only defense left is Draco who is put out of the picture himself in short order.
+Then Daystar (from outside the game) teleports Jesus-kun and Dragun in his private admin room, with Jesus-kun being on Daystar's account.
+Even though his admin tools allow him to dominate Dragun and Jesus-kun, nearly killing the former off in the process, his luck turns as Cordelia turns on him to help Jesus-kun protect Dragun, who later relogs in as Rockwald, complete with admin tools, which gives the two time to remove his admin powers from his own game and punish him in kind.
+When he logs out of the game, he awakes to the sight of the cops.
+He ends up thrown to court and executed for the variety of the crimes he has committed.

 - I Have You Now, My Pretty: He tried on MICHIKA, but it failed as she was quickly pulled out of the game.
 So he put his own sister in her place.